Central City Concern Eastside Health and Recovery Center

 Owner: Central City Concern

-Services: Mechanical, Electrical, and Plumbing (MEP) Engineering, Technology Design, Lighting Design and Energy Services
+Services: MEP Engineering, Technology Design, Lighting Design and Energy Services